 Option 9: Toy Shop

 In general, we don’t recommend you buy a kids bike from a toy shop.
 A bike isn’t a toy, it’s a bike.
 Usually, bikes from toy shops are cheap, heavy, and gimmicky.
 However, there are some exceptions to this rule, so if your local toy shop stocks a well made, reputable brand that we recommend on this website, then go ahead and support them.

-We hope we’ve helped you make up your mind on the best place to buy a kids bike this Christmas.
+We hope we’ve helped you make up your mind on the best place to buy a kids bike.
 Now all you need to do is choose which bike will suit them best, and make sure you get your order in before they all sell out!
 Do drop us a comment below and let us know where you ended up spending your money, and what you thought of the experience.

 Here’s a few other posts that may help you make that decision:

 - 12 things you need to know before buying a kids bike